Executive Summary

 Enterprises operating at scale face the challenge of managing high customer interaction volumes across multiple channels — voice, chat, and digital touchpoints.
 To address these complexities, we developed the Customer Service Manager AI Agent, an AI-powered, AWS-native automation platform that transforms customer service operations into an intelligent, predictive, and scalable ecosystem.

-Deployed on Amazon EKS and powered by Amazon Bedrock, the solution leverages a multi-agent orchestration model that automates ticket classification, sentiment analysis, SLA prediction, and agent assistance.
-Integrated with Amazon Connect, it enables real-time voice and chat-based engagement, while ensuring compliance, observability, and human-in-the-loop collaboration.
+Deployed on Amazon EKS and powered by Amazon Bedrock, the solution leverages a multi-agent orchestration model that automates customer segmentation, behavior analysis, sentiment tracking, lifetime value prediction, feedback insights, and real-time agent assistance.
+Integrated with communication channels, it enables real-time engagement data, while ensuring compliance, observability, and human-in-the-loop collaboration.
 It is a Scalable, secure, and data-driven customer service platform that delivers consistent, intelligent engagement powered entirely by AWS.

 Customer Challenge